Trump’s May 1 deadline: Can he continue war on Iran after that?

 “His entire brand is based on winning.
 He told the American public that he could extract a better deal from Iran, he promised that he would not get involved in a war, and his beleaguered party is about to head into midterm elections in the midst of a historically unpopular war,” Mohendesi told Al Jazeera.

 “Trump can still walk away and staunch the bleeding, so to speak, but that would mean accepting defeat.
-He is a gambler, so it’s very possible that he will continue to escalate in the hopes of eking out some sort of victory down the line.”
+He is a gambler, so it’s very possible that he will continue to escalate in the hopes of eking out some sort of victory down the line”.

-The question is in what form he will continue it, experts say, and, if necessary, how he will try to circumvent the US Congress.
+The question experts are asking: in what form will he continue the war, and how will he try to circumvent the US Congress if necessary?

 Are there ways Trump can get around approval from Congress?